Room With A View

 Allegro Con Brio

-This work is fully detailed below.
+This work is explained in detail below.
 It is a two piece (diptych) set.
 Each piece is 31″ x 31″ x 1.25″.
 With a 2″ gap between them, the total dimensions would be 64″ x 31″.
 The explanation below is included as a framed document which can be displayed with the artwork. $3400.